 People do amazing things.
 Warren Buffet built his fortune from scratch and enjoys life in his own particular way; the way Alice Schroder narrates Mr. Buffet’s biography is capturing, amusing and inspiring; The Snowball: Warren Buffett and the Business of Life is a must read in my opinion.
 Creating a Fortune 500 company is a goal that only few manage to meet, creating two Fortune 500 companies might sound impossible, however Eli Broad was the first to do it.
 In The Art of Being Unreasonable: Lessons in Unconventional Thinking Eli Broad describes his unusual way of dealing with every situation and explains his life decisions.

 I tried to expand my financial knowledge throughout the year.
 It is interesting to see that most personal finance books share the same ideas in a different form.
 Everything resumes to a few simple (obvious?) principles: (1) spend less than you make, (2) delay gratification, (3) think twice cut once, (4) do your homework before any commitment, (5) don’t act on impulse.
 On the topic I read Get A Financial Life: Personal Finance in Your Twenties and Thirties by Beth Kobliner, I Will Teach You To Be Rich by Ramit Sethi, The Accounting Game: Basic Accounting Fresh from the Lemonade Stand by Judith Orloff and Darell Mullis.
-The Millionaire Next Door: The Surprising Secrets of America’s Wealthy by Thomas J. Stanley is an interesting reading about what he calls the real millionaires in the US and about their habits.
+The Millionaire Next Door: The Surprising Secrets of America’s Wealthy by Thomas J. Stanley is an interesting read about what he calls the real millionaires in the US and about their habits.
 However, after reading Nassim Nicolas Taleb’s Fooled by Randomness: The Hidden Role of Chance in Life and Markets, I started to ask myself how much of the results in the previous financial books are biased.
 I closed the 2012 financial topic with Ben Graham’s The Intelligent Investor.

 - One Up On Wall Street : How To Use What You Already Know To Make Money In The Market by Peter Lynch and John Rothchild

 * I wrote this post from a Surface RT device.